vishakha-ramani/inferno-autoscaler/docs/integrations/hpa-integration.md

 ## Feature: Scale to Zero

-The Inferno Autoscaler can leverage on HPA's *alpha* feature for scale to zero functionality, enabling complete resource optimization by scaling deployments down to zero replicas when no load is detected.
+The WVA can leverage on HPA's *alpha* feature for scale to zero functionality, enabling complete resource optimization by scaling deployments down to zero replicas when no load is detected.

 To enable `HPAScaleToZero`, you need to enable the corresponding feature flags in the Kind cluster configuration: